elixirschool/elixirschool/vi/lessons/basics/modules.md

 ---
 layout: page
-title: Composition
+title: Modules
 category: basics
 order: 8
 lang: vi
 ---

-We know from experience its unruly to have all of our functions in the same file and scope.
+We know from experience it's unruly to have all of our functions in the same file and scope.
 In this lesson we're going to cover how to group functions and define a specialized map known as a struct in order to organize our code more efficiently.

 {% include toc.html %}